-When comparing plans, the only difference between Alternative 2 (Crop Season 16 March - 15 October and non-crop season 16 October - 15 March) and Alternative 3 (Crop season 24 March - 15 October and non-crop season 15 October - 24 March) are the different crop seasons that were considered with discussions with stakeholders.
-Choosing between these two plans would come with two different mitigation requirements for indirect impact, but all other features associated with these two alternatives are the same such as pump location, pump size, operational elevations, low flow wells, and nonstructural features.
-Alternative 4, the Nonstructural Plan Only, is being considered but there are concerns since it may not meet the purpose and need of the study when the flood risk is considered to the YSA local economy, in particular for agricultural production, a critical element of the overall project purpose.
-The following are concerns that will need to be considered in the evaluation of Alternative 4 and if this Alternative addresses the project purpose.
+When comparing plans, the sole difference between Alternative 2 (Crop Season 16 March - 15 October and non-crop season 16 October - 15 March) and Alternative 3 (Crop season 25 March - 15 October and non-crop season 16 October - 24 March) is in the length of time for crop production.
+Choosing between these two plans would come with two different mitigation requirements for indirect/secondary impacts, but all other features associated with these two alternatives are the same such as pump location, pump size, direct impacts associated with construction activities, operational elevations, low flow wells, and nonstructural features.